tumido/slack-first/README.md

 - `daily`: Rotates through members list on daily basis
 - `weekly`: Rotates the on-call duty person every week

+Seting a value to the `override` property forces duty for this user.
+This property is optional and if set the bot behaves the same as with `onCall: person-on-call-duty@example.com` settings.

 Known limitations:

 - Exchanging duties/re-scheduling is possible only via reordering the `members` list or via `override`